veloxa/java_mooc_programs/README.md

-Authors: Brent Bailey and Jer
+Authors: Brent Bailey and Jere